Ballaghbeama Gap: don't attempt this drive with a large car

 Located in County Kerry, on Ireland's Iveragh Peninsula, Ballaghbeama Gap is a tight, bendy, and quiet single track road that requires a high level of skill.
 Don't attempt this drive with a large car.

 Running through some truly beautiful places, this is a great drive, but a drive best taken slowly and carefully.
 There are several curves that result in blind spots.
 Watch out for sheep and mountain goats.
 This is definitely not a Sunday drive.
 Those without mountain driving experience should probably give it a miss.
 It’s not meant for new drivers or for big cars.
 The challenging drive will take some skill and some patience.
 It's very steep, hitting a 19.6% of maximum gradient through some of the ramps.

-The road is asphalted but very narrow.
-There is almost no place for two cars to pass.
+The road is 16.7 km (10.37 miles) long.
+It is asphalted but very narrow, with almost no place for two cars to pass.
+Keep your eye out for passing places and be prepared to reverse/back up to let others pass you.
 The cell phone reception is nonexistent in many areas.
 Located in the centre of the Iveragh Peninsula, this is a truly beautiful road cutting across the mountains.
 The journey offers an exhilarating, isolated but breathtaking driving experience, with superb views.
-The road is 16.7 km (10.37 miles) long.